“Fear less, hope more;

 19. Stockholm Canals

 We’ve already taken you on a tour of Venice by water.
 Stockholm has channels, too!
-This place is a great background for your new Instagram picture (yet, we would prefer if you published it on Framey).
+This place is a great background for your new Instagram picture (yet, we would prefer it if you published it on Framey).
 There is also a boat tour from one island to another.
-There you can hear about all the landmarks in 10 languages.
-The channels add the vibe to Stockholm being the cherry on the top.
+It is where you can hear about all the landmarks in 10 languages.
+The channels add the vibe to Stockholm being the cherry on top.

 20. Old Haymarket

 This market is highly recommended by us if you want to have a cheap lunch.
 Here you can find fresh fish, meat, cheese, fruit, and vegetables.
 The sellers are friendly and add to the whole atmosphere with different smells: coffee, spices, freshly fried meat, exotic sausages, chocolate, and tea.
 Oh, and there is the best kebab in the whole of Stockholm with free Ayran and places to sit!